MicrosoftDocs/OfficeDocs-SharePoint/migration/Box-to-OneDrive-and-SharePoint-migration-guide.md

 Additionally, you can use OneDrive on the web, mobile or desktop sync client on PC and Mac to access all your files in Office 365.

-Knowing the capabilities of OneDrive and SharePoint, look at the following table to help you determine what content goes where:
+Knowing the capabilities of OneDrive and SharePoint, look at the following table to help you determine what content goes where:<br><br>
 ![SharePoint Migration Tool](media/Migration-DecisionTree-Process-flow.png)

 |**Ask...**|**OneDrive**|**SharePoint**|